WPUtvecklare/Foundations-of-Software-Technology/src/ab224qr_assign3/TimeComplexity.md

 eliminated.

 The time complexity for computing closures: O(N) * O(N + S), which is written as O(N² + NS).
-It could also be seen as O(NS) if S is greater than N.

 ---